 A wordless book is a book that tells a story purely through the illustrations.
-Wordless picture books are valuable tools for literacy development as they engage children in prediction, critical thinking, meaning making and storytelling.
+Wordless picture books are valuable tools for literacy development as they engage children, regardless of reading level, in prediction, critical thinking, meaning making and storytelling.
 Guiding your child's interaction with a wordless book can also develop a richer vocabulary and greater understanding of story structure.